Cleridwen/Planetside-2-hitmarker-sounds/README.md

 # Planetside-2-hitmarker-sounds
-This project contains two AutoHotKey scripts that will play audio files of your choosing, whenever you land a hit in the game Planetside 2 on PC.
+This project contains two AutoHotkey scripts that will play audio files of your choosing, whenever you land a hit in the game Planetside 2 on PC.
 It does so by scanning the color of specific pixels on the screen, where the red "X" hitmarker would show up.
 If two of those pixels turn the specified red, then a .wav file is played.

 One script plays audio for regular hits, the second plays audio for headshots.